How Do I Keep My Feet Dry To Stop Blisters?

 Here are 4 ways you can attempt to keep your skin dry:

 A lot of moisture comes from sweat.
 Antiperspirants can help reduce this moisture.
-Any old ‘under-arm’ antiperspirant might be enough if you don't sweat a lot or you're not particularly active.
+Any old ‘under-arm’ antiperspirant might be enough if you don’t sweat a lot or you’re not particularly active.
 But is it really possible to stop foot perspiration when exercising?
-Some stronger antiperspirants have been found to be irritating to the skin (Knapik et al, 1995 & 1998) and are not in common use.
+Some stronger antiperspirants have been found to be effective, but with significant skin irritation a side-effect (Knapik et al, 1995 & 1998).
+So much so, these strong antiperspirants are not available commercially.

 2) Moisture-Wicking Socks

 These are specialised synthetic blend socks that have the ability to wick moisture from the skin to the outside of the sock in order to be evaporated through the shoe.
-To work well, you need to be wearing a shoe with a breathable upper – like the mesh of most joggers.
-Water-proofed hiking boots are probably not going to allow evaporation but at least the sock will hold some sweaty moisture away from the skin.
-Look for the words “Coolmax”, "Dri-Fit" or “Moisture-wicking”, there are lots of brands making this type of sock.
-If you'd like to learn more about the moisture-wicking ability of different sock materials, read this article by American Podiatrist Doug Richie: http://www.aapsm.org/socks-and-your-feet.html
+To work well, you need to be wearing a shoe with a breathable upper.
+Like the mesh of most joggers.
+Water-proofed hiking boots are not going to allow nearly as much evaporation.
+But at least some of the sweaty moisture will be dispersed around the sock so as to avoid concentrations of dampness.
+Look for the words “Coolmax”, “Dri-Fit” or “Moisture-wicking”, there are lots of brands making this type of sock.
+If you’d like to learn more about the moisture-wicking ability of different sock materials, read this article by American Podiatrist Doug Richie: http://www.aapsm.org/socks-and-your-feet.html

 Powders have the ability to soak up moisture and might do just enough to keep your skin dry.
 Unfortunately, powder will disperse over time and will require reapplication to maintain dryness.
 Reapplying is better than using too much in one application because what you’ll end up with is a pasty lump of goo that will lodge somewhere (often between the toes) and cause a blister (or fungal infection) elsewhere.
 I review some of these in this video (but mostly the lubricant side of the equation).